Certificate in Working Therapeutically with Autistic Adults

 • Inclusion and diversity policy coming soon, along with comprehensive descriptions of our values and positionality as people, and as trainers.

 For the moment, in short, here is who we are: While we recognise and value people of all social groups and lifestyle choices, and we (trainers) are members of various minority groups ourselves, we know that we are White, and Cisgender, and that there will be some unconscious biases in our training.
-We are committed to exploring and unlearning prejudiced beliefs, and are driven to undertake this important reflexive action as an ongoing base reality.
+We are committed to exploring and unlearning prejudiced beliefs and actions, and are driven to reflexive action as an ongoing base reality.

 For all people who are thinking of joining this course, it's essential to know that participants are of equal worth and it is crucial to us that folks be referred to and treated as such throughout, by ourselves, and by members in the learning groups.
 It's really important to us that any harms are not done, and if any delegate experiences anything harmful on our training sessions that time will be made available for exploration, feedback, education, and repair.